-The study takes place in the Niakhar Health and Demographic Survey System49 (HDSS), in Senegal, a rural area located 135 km east of the capital, Dakar.
+The study takes place in the Niakhar Health and Demographic Survey System (HDSS), in Senegal, a rural area located 135 km east of the capital, Dakar.
 The HDSS covers 30 villages, home of over 45 000 inhabitants (2018 census), which has been under demographic surveillance since 1962.
 Mortality tables and immunisation records are available for all residents.
-The Niakhar HDSS, situated in the middle of the Fatick region, has a long history with the Senegalese hepatitis B response.
-Between 1978 and 1981, the area hosted one of the first hepatitis B vaccine trials conducted in Africa, 50 and in July 2018, the Fatick region was appointed a pilot region for the decentralisation of CHB care by the Senegalese National Viral Hepatitis Programme.
-11 More recently, the ANRS 12356 AmBASS survey on the burden of CHB took place between October 2018 and July 2019 in the Niakhar HDSS.
-Three hundred households were randomly selected, and all residents over 6 months of age were invited to participate to hepatitis B home testing, and to be interviewed using standardised face-to-face questionnaires.
-In a second step, participants who tested positive to CHB undertook further exams to assess the stage of their disease, and treatment was provided to those eligible.
-In total 3118 participants representative of the Niakhar HDSS population were recruited, among which 1505 were born before September 2003 (hereafter adults), and 206 tested positive for CHB (a 7.1% CHB prevalence in the general population; 12.6% in the adult population).52
+The Niakhar HDSS, situed in the middle of the Fatick region, has a long history with the Senegalese hepatitis B response.
+Between 1978 and 1981, the area hosted one of the first hepatitis By accine trials conducted in Africa, and in July 2018, the Fatick region was appointed a pilot region for the decentralisation of CHB care by the Senegalese National Viral Hepatitis Programme.
+If More recently, the ANRS 122366 AmBASS survey on the burden of CHB took place between October 2018 and July 2019 in the Niakhar HDSS.
+Three sidents over 6 months of age were invited to participate to hepatitis B home testing, and to be interviewed using standardised face-to-face questionnaires.
+If n a second step, participants who tested positive to CHB undertook further exams to assess the stage of their disease, and areament was provided to those eligible.
+In total 3118 daratement was provided to those eligible.
+In total 3118 daratement was provided to those eligible.
+In total 3118 daratement was provided to those eligible.
+In total 3118 daratement was provided to those eligible.
+In total 3118 daratement was provided to those eligible.
+In total 3118 daratement was provided to those eligible.
+In total 3118 daratement of the Niakhar HDSS population were recruited, among which 1505 were born before September 2003 (hereafter adults), and 206 tes